FHPD Events

 r.a.D.

 R.A.D., short for Rape Aggression Defense System is a free class offered to all women over the age of 14.
 The four-week training focuses on education and awareness and empowers women to say NO, defend themselves, and prepare for “real world” encounters.
 This internationally recognized program has a lifetime return and practice policy.
-Four instructors, Officer Jessica Callahan, Detective Alicia Hawthorne, Sergeant Tony Flinn, and Executive Assistant Amber Hopkins have taught over 100 women how to defend themselves in the short time this program has been offered.
+Four instructors Detective Sergeant Aaron Nyman, Detective Hannah Millington, Sergeant Tony Flinn, and Executive Assistant Amber Hopkins have taught over 200 women how to defend themselves in the short time this program has been offered.
 Classes are held several times a year.

 Â